iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 ![](/video/dynamic-programming-labyrinth-value-iteration.webm)

 The algorithm above is in fact just one variation of value iteration.
-There are still many problem-dependent improvements.
+There are still many problem-dependent improvements one can make.
-For example, we choose to update $v$ in-place, already propagating the new value function while traversing the states, but we could instead have kept the old value function and only updated $v$ after traversing all states.
+For example, we chose to update $v$ in-place, already propagating the new value function while traversing the states, but we could instead have kept the old value function and only updated $v$ after traversing all states.